All the documentation you need about the Europeana Data Model (EDM).

 The EDM Mapping Guidelines give guidance for providers wanting to map their data to EDM.
 They contain definitions of the properties, information about the data types that can be used as values and the obligation level of each property.
 The document also has an example of original data, the same data converted to EDM and diagrams showing the distribution of the properties amongst the classes.
 The full set of EDM classes and properties are being implemented incrementally, this document shows which are currently available.

 Find an overview of the short and long-term plans for the development of EDM in the EDM roadmap.
 It is regularly updated by the Europeana R&D team.

 The EDM object templates wiki-listing shows which properties apply to which class and states the data types and obligation of the values.
 These templates should be regarded as a work in progress however and may be out of step with the Mapping Guidelines.
 Please refer to the Mapping Guidelines for the current set of classes and properties in use.

 The EDM Definition is the formal specification of the classes and properties that could be used in Europeana.
 This document details all the classes and properties in EDM and therefore includes those that are not currently implemented.
 Please refer to the Mapping Guidelines for the current set of classes and properties in use.

 EDM XML Schema and EDM validation in Oxygen

 The XML Schema for the Europeana Data Model allows for automatic validation of EDM metadata.
 The EDM mapping rules are defined against the official release of the EDM XML Schema and the required Schematron rules (embedded in the schema).
-You can download the latest versions of the EDM Schema files directly from Github.
+You can download the latest versions of the EDM Schema files directly from Github (NB: this is a working version and should be used with caution!).
 The EDM Validation document explains how to make use of the validation rules with the Oxygen XML editor.

 For further information, please contact firstname.lastname@example.org using 'EDM' as the email subject line.